rpf13/alpstein-mountains/README.md

 The whole Code Institute Slack community was a big help and motivator.
 I thank all my fellow students for their advice and support!

 A special thank goes also to Kera Cudmore for giving this awesome [tutorial](https://github.com/kera-cudmore/readme-examples) on how to create a good README file.

+I would like to thank [w3schools.com](https://www.w3schools.com) for creating such an outstanding resource.
+Their site was my main resource to look up my questions and understand on how things work - Thank you!